-What to pack (and more important, what NOT to pack) for 5 weeks in your backpack on the Portuguese Camino … that can be a daunting task!
+What to pack (or more importantly, what NOT to pack) for 5 weeks in your backpack on the Portuguese Camino … that can be a daunting task!

 However, I must admit, it was not that difficult this time to make decisions, as we had last year’s Camino Frances as reference … and we knew now what worked, what needed to be changed and what had to stay at home!